yinan-c/blog/articles/categorize-applications.md

 # Organizing /Applications folder in macOS

-I struggle sometimes with hundreds of apps installed in my Applications apps.
+I struggle sometimes with hundreds of apps installed in my Applications folder.

 For frequently-used apps, Alfred is my best friend.
 For most of the time, I can open the app I want within a few keystrokes.